Cognitive Drift Series: Core Models of Compression, Fidelity, and Drift

 Documents — Part I: Foundational Models of Cognitive Drift

-- Cognitive Drift: Core Model (PDF)
+- Cognitive Drift: Core Model CD 1.0 (PDF)

 Examines how meaning degrades when semantic fidelity collapses under information overload and sustained compression.
+[Archive]

 Documents — Part II: Cognitive Architectures and Human–AI Co-Cognition

-- Cognitive Compression Styles: How Minds Compress Reality Under Constraint (CD 3.1) (PDF)
+- Cognitive Compression Styles: How Minds Compress Reality Under Constraint CD 3.1 (PDF)

 Examines how human and machine intelligence form shared predictive loops, externalizing cognition and shaping perception, culture, and synthetic realness.
+[Archive]

-Related Items: Cognitive Drift Canonical Glossary
+Related Items: Cognitive Drift Glossary